AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 **Module authors :** Krutika Gaonkar ([@kgaonkar6](https://github.com/kgaonkar6)), Jaclyn Taroni ([@jaclyn-taroni](https://github.com/jaclyn-taroni)), Jo Lynne Harenza([@jharenza](https://github.com/jharenza)), and Komal Rathi ([@komalsrathi](https://github.com/komalsrathi))

-This analysis will perform artifact filtering and annotation on fusion calls from STARfusion and Arriba fusion callers to prioritize putative oncogenic fusions.
+This analysis is designed to filter artifacts and annotate fusion calls from STARfusion and Arriba fusion callers with the goal of prioritizing oncogenic fusions.
 Briefly, we considered all inframe and frameshift fusion calls with a minimum of 1 junction reads and at least one gene partner expressed (TPM > 1) to be true calls.
 If a fusion call had large number of spanning fragment reads compared to junction reads (spanning fragment minus junction read greater than ten), we removed these calls as potential false positives.
 We prioritized a union of fusion calls as true calls if the fused genes were detected by both callers OR the same fusion was recurrent within a broad_histology (>2 samples) OR the fusion was specific to the broad_histology.